 Loyola 209 | 296-6133 | firstname.lastname@example.org | www.seattleu.edu/jesuit-education

-The Consortium of Interdisciplinary Scholars is currently comprised of 140 professors from all colleges and schools who are interested in crossing disciplinary boundaries, meeting colleagues from across campus, and supporting advanced student work.
-The mission is: “To provide expert advice for students pursuing projects across disciplines and to facilitate interdisciplinary faculty scholarship.”
-There is one event a quarter open to anyone interested and you will receive no more than several emails a year.
-There are no obligations.
-If you would like to be added to the Consortium, whether full or part-time, please contact, Dr. Sven Arvidson.
+The Consortium of Interdisciplinary Scholars is currently comprised of over 150 professors and staff from all colleges and schools who are interested in crossing disciplinary boundaries, meeting colleagues from across campus, and supporting each other in our whole humanness as teachers, scholars, and staff, and supporting each other's students in their interdisciplinary work.
+Our mission is: “To provide inspiration and support for faculty and staff interdisciplinary scholarship and other projects and to provide expert advice for students pursuing projects across disciplines.”
+We are grounded in the core principle inspired by activist and author, adrienne maree brown, "Less prep, more presence."
+We host one event per quarter open to anyone interested and you will receive no more than several emails a year.
+There are no obligations, and this is open to full-time and part-time faculty and staff.
+If you would like to be added to the Consortium, please contact Dr. Jen Schulz.

-The Controller's Office supports faculty in administering payment of financial obligations and depositing funds received while facilitating the proper recording and reporting of the University's financial activity.
-The Controller's Office also reimburses faculty for business expenses and monitors check requests for adherence to University policy and IRS Regulations.
-Each faculty member is assigned to a cost center manager responsible for approving all charges made against the department budget, expending funds within budget limits, and reviewing cost center reports to see that all activity has been recorded accurately.
-Your cost center manager is the recommended first point of contact for financial matters.
+The Controller's Office processes payments to employees and vendors and also performs various accounting functions.
+Regular faculty payroll is processed on the 15th and the last business day of the month.
+The Controller's Office reimburses faculty for business expenses and pays vendors while monitoring for adherence to University policy and IRS Regulations.
+Each faculty member is assigned to a financial manager responsible for approving all charges made against the department account, expending funds within budget limits, and reviewing financial reports to see that all activity has been recorded accurately.
+Your financial manager is the recommended first point of contact for financial matters.

 1218 E. Cherry St. | 296-5880 | firstname.lastname@example.org | email@example.com | www.seattleu.edu/controllers-office

-The Office of Copyright Compliance assists faculty in securing copyright permission to include materials in course packs, class handouts, and other materials.
+The Office of Copyright Compliance, located in Reprographic and Mailing Services, assists faculty in securing copyright permission to include materials in course packs, class handouts, and other materials.
 The office is a one-stop shop that coordinates directly with faculty, reprographics and publishers to produce course packs.
 The office also helps faculty, staff, and students comply with Seattle University Copyright Policy including evaluating issues of fair use, public domain, and copyright ownership.